-Since then, we’ve been developing the systems and processes to support this, and are now putting cameras on some fishing vessels.
-The regulations will apply to these vessels from 1 November 2019 in a defined fishing area on the west coast of the North Island.
+Since then, we’ve been developing the systems and processes to support this, and have now put cameras on some fishing vessels.
+The regulations applied to these vessels from 1 November 2019 in a defined fishing area on the west coast of the North Island.

 Currently, a holding date of 1 July 2020 has been set before the on-board camera regulations apply to other commercial fishing vessels.

 Verification and monitoring will be more important in some fisheries than others.
-The 1 November roll-out prioritises commercial fishing vessels with the greatest risk of encountering the critically endangered Māui dolphin.
+The 1 November roll-out prioritised commercial fishing vessels with the greatest chance of encountering the critically endangered Māui dolphin.

-This roll-out of on-board cameras will allow us time to refine systems and processes before we consider expanding the camera programme across more of the commercial fishing fleet.
+This roll-out of on-board cameras allows us time to refine systems and processes before we consider expanding the camera programme across more of the commercial fishing fleet.